 Field text box

 Specify the business view element on which to set the condition.
-Select the ellipsis next to the text box to select the business view element.
+Select next to the text box to select the business view element.

 Operator drop-down list